johnvullo96/aws-health-data-project/README.md

 Table Name: customer_curated

-customer_trusted_to_curated.py joins customer_trusted with accelerometer_trusted to create a curated dataset of customers who have agreed to share their data for research purposes and have accelerometer data.
+customer_trusted_to_curated.py joins customer_trusted with accelerometer_trusted using the email/username to create a curated dataset of customers who have agreed to share their data for research purposes and have accelerometer data.

 #### Machine Learning

 Table Name: machine_learning_curated

-step_trainer_trusted_to_curated.py joins step_trainer_trusted and accelerometer_trusted to create a curated dataset using the user and timestamp associated with the relevant step trainer and accelerometer data.
-The resulting dataset shows all accelerometer and step trainer data at a certain timestamp for customers who have agreed to share their data for research purposes.
+step_trainer_trusted_to_curated.py joins step_trainer_trusted and accelerometer_trusted using the user and timestamp of the step trainer and accelerometer data.
+The resulting dataset shows a combined view of the accelerometer and step trainer data at a certain timestamp for customers who have agreed to share their data for research purposes.